rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 number that is too high, and guess a number that is too low.

 Now we’ve got most of the game working, but we can only make one guess.
-Let’s change that by adding loops!
+Let’s change that by adding a loop!

 ## Allowing Multiple Guesses with Looping